file9.ai

 MetricValueNote

-Total Area3 sq kmTotal land area
+Area3 sq kmTotal surface area of the islands

 Population0No permanent inhabitants

-Highest Point9 mElevation at Cato Island
+Highest Point9 mElevation on Cato Island